drewbelf/cv/index.md

 `2024`
 **Valley & Ridge: Sustainability across the Curriculum Workshop**.
 Dickinson College.
 May 21–23.

-**Network for Vocation in Undergraduate Education**.
+**Network for Vocation in Undergraduate Education (NetVUE) National Conference: Vocation for the Life of the World**.
 Council of Independent Colleges.
 Atlanta.
 March 21–23.

-**Syllabus Quick Fix! – Writing Measurable Objectives Workshop**.
-Center for Attention, Learning, and Memory.
-St. Bonaventure University.
-March 19.

 `2023`
 **AI Detection Tools & International Students Workshop**.
 St. Bonaventure University.
 November 20.